Florian-BACHO/FDFA/README.md

 ### Fully-Connected Networks

-The following command runs the training of a 2-layers fully-connected network on the MNIST dataset with the DirDFA algorithm:
+The following command runs the training of a 2-layers fully-connected network on the MNIST dataset with the FDFA algorithm:

-`python3 main.py --dataset=MNIST --train-mode=DirDFA --n-layers=2`
+`python3 main.py --dataset=MNIST --train-mode=FDFA --n-layers=2`

 ### Shallow Convolutional Neural Network (CNN)

 A shallow CNN (15C5-P2-40C5-P2-128-10) can be trained by using the `--conv` argument instead of `--n-layers`:

-`python3 main.py --dataset=MNIST --train-mode=DirDFA --conv`
+`python3 main.py --dataset=MNIST --train-mode=FDFA --conv`

 ### AlexNet (CIFAR100)

 AlexNet is trained on CIFAR100 by running the following command:

-`python3 main.py --dataset=CIFAR100 --train-mode=DirDFA`
+`python3 main.py --dataset=CIFAR100 --train-mode=FDFA`

 ### Error Backpropagation Algorithm